 “Rule §300.004 MANUFACTURE OF SMOKABLE HEMP PRODUCT. (a) The processing, manufacturing, and retail sale of consumable hemp products for smoking is prohibited.”

 State law, as instituted with the passage of HB 1325, does prohibit the in-state manufacturing of hemp products intended for smoking.
 However, the law does not prohibit in-state retail sales of products manufactured outside Texas, as long as those products are cultivated and manufactured in compliance with federal law.

 After further analysis, the proposed rules would also ban hemp/CBD vape products!

 How was this overlooked?
 Because “smoking” is defined in the new law as “burning or igniting a substance and inhaling the smoke or heating a substance and inhaling the resulting vapor or aerosol.”

-If adopted, these regulations would ban Texas businesses from selling hemp flower and hemp/CBD vape cartridges, cutting them out of this thriving market and pushing consumers to out-of-state retailers.
+If adopted, these regulations would ban Texas businesses from selling hemp flower pre-rolls and hemp/CBD vape cartridges, cutting them out of this thriving market and pushing consumers to out-of-state retailers.

 I do not believe they have the authority to do this.